 Legal expenses in a divorce can be considerable.
-You’ll save money when you shop for a divorce attorney if you interview lawyers who offer free consultations.
-Chat with several attorneys to find one you can work with well.
+You’ll save money when shopping for a divorce attorney if you interview lawyers who offer free consultations.
+Chat with several attorneys to find one whom you can work well with.

 6. Understand what your attorney plans to charge

 Most disputes between attorneys and clients are over fees, according to the Nolo legal issues website.
 Expenses add up quickly during a divorce case.
 Having a written fee agreement will help you understand how you will be billed.

 The agreement should include what you will pay for the time of paralegals and legal assistants, as well as for your attorney.
 Be sure it includes the costs of copying documents and other expenses.
 If you don’t understand something about your charges, ask questions right away.
 This will help you avoid misunderstandings.

 7. Don’t insist on working with a law firm’s partners

 By El Nariz / Shutterstock.com

 You may believe a partner in a law firm is more knowledgeable than an attorney who is an associate, but much of the work involved in putting together a divorce case is routine.
 Formosa recommends working with associates as much as possible, since their hourly rates generally are cheaper.
 If your initial consultation is with a partner, she suggests asking to work with an associate capable of handling the day-to-day needs of your case.

 8. Be organized and efficient when you meet with an attorney

 When it comes to working with an attorney, time is money.
 The more efficient and organized you are, the faster and less expensive your meetings with your attorney will be.
 Walking into a law office “with all your ducks in a row” will reduce your expenses, says Mirehouse.